ZerBea/hcxtools/README.md

 hcxtools are designed to be analysis tools.
 This means that everything is converted by default and unwanted information must be filtered out!

+Warning: do not merge (pcapng) dump files, because this destroys hash values, assigned by custom blocks.

 Bitmask message pair field (hcxpcapngtool)
 --------------